Kathleen M. Adams

 Kathleen M. Adams is a cultural anthropologist, Professorial Research Associate at SOAS, University of London, and professor emerita at Loyola University Chicago.
-Her research addresses cultural transformations in island Southeast Asia, (especially Toraja society in Indonesia), critical tourism studies, heritage studies, Indonesian art, and museum studies.
+Her scholarship addresses cultural changes in island Southeast Asia, especially the Toraja people of Indonesia, critical tourism studies, heritage studies, arts, and museums.

 Education

 Adams received her B.A. from the University of California, Santa Cruz and a Ph.D. in sociocultural anthropology at the University of Washington.
-Before assuming a faculty position at Loyola University Chicago, she held the Mouat Family Endowed Chair at Beloit College.
-She was Adjunct Curator at the Field Museum of Natural History from 1997 to 2022.
+For advanced Indonesian studies, she attended Cornell University and Satya Wacana University in Indonesia.
+Before assuming a faculty position at Loyola University Chicago, she was an Assistant Professor of Anthropology at Beloit College, where she held the Mouat Family Endowed Chair.
+She also served as an Adjunct Curator at the Field Museum of Natural History from 1997 to 2022.